conan-io/conan-io.github.io/_posts/2020-11-03-New-conan-release-1-31.markdown

 this step is pretty significant in maturing the toolchain abstraction.

 ## New MsBuildCmd Helper

+*Note:* This feature summary references an old helper and a new helper.
+To keep them distinct for the purposes of explanation, the old helper will be referred to as `MsBuild` and the new will be referred to as `MsBuildCmd`.
+However, in the current implementation, the new `MsBuildCmd` helper has actually been given an alias of `MsBuild` so that it matches the old one.

 In the previous release, we've included a POC of the new `MsBuildToolchain`.
 This was part of the effort to restructure the way we interact with `MsBuild`.